What's the Difference Between Traditional & Online Colleges?

 Differences in Teaching Methods

 Traditional colleges have more flexibility than online colleges in the teaching methods they can use.
-Instructors at traditional colleges can use teaching methods such as lectures, group assignments and hands-on demonstrations, but online professors cannot provide real-life class experience over the Internet, and group assignments are not feasible when the students work remotely.
+Instructors at traditional colleges can use teaching methods such as lectures, group assignments and hands-on demonstrations, but online professors cannot provide real-life class experience over the Internet.
+Group assignments are also slightly different than those in traditional classrooms, since students are interacting and collaborating from remote locations.

 Differences in Class Schedules